Overview

 investment advisory services.

-provided by LBMCPC are separate and distinct from LBMCIA advisory services.
-LBMCPC will charge for
+by LBMCPC are separate and distinct from LBMCIA advisory services.
+LBMCPC will charge for those services

-those services separately under an agreement with the client.
-LBMCIA nor its employees receive any
+separately under an agreement with the client.
+LBMCIA nor its employees receive any compensation for

 Clients are under no obligation to use LBMCPC for any services.